Ford International Professor of Urban Development and Planning, Department of Urban Studies and Planning, MIT

-Prof. Caren Levy is a former Director of the Development Planning Unit (DPU), University College London (UCL) and is currently the Vice Dean International for the Bartlett, Faculty of the Built Environment, UCL and an urban development planner with over 30 years’ experience of teaching, research, training and consultancy.
-She works on planning, community-led development and governance, with a focus on housing, infrastructure and transport, and land management in urban areas in the global South.
-She has a special interest in the institutionalization of social justice in policy and planning, particularly related to the crosscutting issues of gender, diversity and the environment.
-Strongly linked to practice, she also explores and develops innovatory approaches to planning methodology, planning education and capacity building, and mainstreaming social justice in organizational development.
-She works both in London and in a range of countries in Africa, Asia, Latin America and the Middle East with communities, governments and international organizations.
+Professor Caren Levy is Professor of Transformative Urban Planning at the Bartlett Development Planning Unit (DPU), Faculty of the Built Environment, University College London (UCL) and former Director of the DPU.
+She is an urban development planner with over 30 years’ experience in teaching, research, training and consultancy.
+She works on planning, community-led development and governance with a focus on housing, infrastructure and transport, and land management in urban areas in the Global South.
+She has a special interest in the institutionalisation of social justice in policy and planning, particularly related to the crosscutting issues of gender, diversity and the environment.
+Strongly linked to practice, she also explores and develops innovative approaches to planning methodology, planning education and capacity building, and mainstreaming social justice in organisational development.
+She works in London and in a range of cities in Africa, Asia, Latin America and the Middle East with communities, governments and international organisations.

-Devesh Kapur is the Director of the Center for the Advanced Study of India.
-He is Professor of Political Science at the University of Pennsylvania, and holds the Madan Lal Sobti Chair for the Study of Contemporary India.
-Prior to arriving at Penn, he was Associate Professor of Government at the University of Texas at Austin, and before that the Frederick Danziger Associate Professor of Government at Harvard University.
+Devesh Kapur is Director of the Asia Programme at the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University, Washington, D.C.
+From 2006 to 2018, he was the Director of CASI, Professor of Political Science at the University of Pennsylvania, and held the Madan Lal Sobti Chair for the Study of Contemporary India.
+Prior to that, he has been Associate Professor of Government at the University of Texas at Austin, and the Frederick Danziger Associate Professor of Government at Harvard University.

 Professor Edgar Pieterse is an urban scholar, writer, curator and creative agent whose interests include the theory and practice of policy discourses and interventions to make the African city more just, open and accessible.
-He holds the South African Research Chair in Urban Policy at the University of Cape Town and is director of the African Centre for Cities.
-Formerly a special policy advisor to the premier of the Western Cape, he is the author of City Futures: Confronting the Crisis of Urban Development (2008), and co-editor of: Africa’s Urban Revolution (2014) and Rogue Urbanism: Emergent African Cities (2013).
-He is a member of the Research Advisory Committees of: the Gauteng City-region Observatory and LSE Cities.
-He has recently been appointed as co-lead author of the Urban Chapter for the International Panel on Social Progress.
+He holds the South African Research Chair in Urban Policy at the University of Cape Town and is Director of the African Centre for Cities.
+Formerly a special policy advisor to the premier of the Western Cape, Professor Pieterse is the author of City Futures: Confronting the Crisis of Urban Development (2008), and New Urban Worlds: Inhabiting Dissonant Times (2017), co-authored with A M Simone.
+He is also co-editor of Africa’s Urban Revolution (2014) and Rogue Urbanism: Emergent African Cities (2013).
+He is a member of the Research Advisory Committees of the Gauteng City-region Observatory and LSE Cities.
+He was co-lead author of the Urban Chapter for the International Panel on Social Progress.